PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/plugin-architecture.md

 A Plugin is a feature in Talawa Mobile App that is controlled by the Admins of that organization.
 By having the control admins can decide the accessibility of that feature for the organization members.

-Programmatically the logic of this Plugin is stored in the mobile app but it's inaccessible to the users untill the admin of the organization installs that plugin.
+Programmatically the logic of this Plugin is stored in the mobile app but it's inaccessible to the users until the admin of the organization installs that plugin.

 You first have to be register the Plugins from the `Plugin store` in order to install them from the Talawa Admin.